Masarh lion

-The Masarh lion is a stone sculpture found at Masarh, a village near Arrah town in the Bhojpur district in the Indian state of Bihar.
+The Masarh lion is a stone sculpture found at Masarh, a village near Arrah town in the Bhojpur district of the Indian state of Bihar.
 This sculpture is generally dated to the 3rd century B.C.

 Description

 The lion is carved out of Chunar sandstone, similar to the Pillars of Ashoka, and has a polished finish, a feature associated with Maurya sculpture.
 The sculptural style is Achaemenid.
 This is particularly the case for the well-ordered tubular representation of whiskers (vibrissae) and the geometrical representation of inflated veins that cover the face.
 The mane, with tufts of hair represented in wavelets, is classically represented.

 According to archaeologist S.P.
 Gupta, these visual features can be described as non-Indian.
 Similar examples are known in Greece and Persepolis.
 It is possible that this sculpture was made by an Achaemenid or Greek sculptor in India and either remained without effect, or was the Indian imitation of a Greek or Achaemenid model, somewhere between the 5th century B.C. and the 1st century B.C.
 However, it is generally dated from the time of the Maurya Empire, around the 3rd century B.C.